 Please note that Southwestern College graduation requirements need to be met before completion of the program.
-It is strongly recommended that you complete the graduation requirements along with the prerequisites of the Medical Laboratory Technician Program.
+It is required that you complete the graduation requirements along with the prerequisites of the Medical Laboratory Technician Program.
 Students must consult a counselor to assist them in developing a Student Educational Plan (SEP) so that all requirements are met on schedule.
 Call the Higher Education Center in National City at (619) 216-6665 ext.
 4851 for an appointment.
+You must have SWC student ID to make an appointment.

-Upon completion of all requirements the student will receive an Associate of Science degree from Southwestern College, and be eligible to apply for the National Board Examination to practice as a Medical Laboratory Technician.
+Upon completion of all requirements the student will receive an Associate of Science degree from Southwestern College, and be eligible to apply for the American Society for Clinical Pathology (ASCP) examination to practice as a Medical Laboratory Technician.
 Issuing of a degree or certificate IS NOT contingent upon the student passing any type of external certification or licensure examination.
 Additionally the student must apply to the State of California, Department of Health Services Laboratory Field Services (LFS) Division in order to receive state licensure.